official-stockfish/Stockfish/Readme.txt

 This version of Stockfish has support for PolyGlot opening books.
 For information about how to create such books, consult the PolyGlot documentation.
-The book file can be selected by setting the UCI parameter "Book File".
+The book file can be selected by setting the "Book File" UCI parameter.

 4. Compiling it yourself
 ------------------------

-On Unix-like systems, it should usually be possible to compile Stockfish directly from the source code with the included Makefile.
+On Unix-like systems, it should be possible to compile Stockfish directly from the source code with the included Makefile.

 Stockfish has support for 32 or 64-bit CPUs, the hardware POPCNT instruction, big-endian machines such as Power PC, and other platforms.

-In general is recommended to run 'make help' to see a list of make targets with corresponding descriptions.
-When not using Makefile to compile (for instance with Microsoft MSVC) you need to manually set/unset some switches in the compiler command line; see file types.h for a quick reference.
+In general it is recommended to run 'make help' to see a list of make targets with corresponding descriptions.
+When not using Makefile to compile (for instance with Microsoft MSVC) you need to manually set/unset some switches in the compiler command line; see file "types.h" for a quick reference.